bucardo/bucardo_org/Bucardo/cli/add_dbgroup.md

     bucardo add dbgroup horses A:source B:target C:target

+The roles are "source", "target", or "fullcopy".
+The data is going to flow from the "source" database to the "target" or "fullcopy" database.

+"fullcopy" role allows entire tables from the "source" to be copied.
+Any rows on the "fullcopy" databases are removed first, and the tables are populated using the COPY command.
+This mode is useful for tables that have no primary key or unique index.
+Because it copies the entire tables every time, it is not efficient and should not be used for large tables.
+It is better on most cases to a unique index to the table and use the "target" role.

 You can also add new databases to a group with the add dbgroup command.
 Databases can only be added this way: they are never removed from the group.
 For example, to add a new database to the same group with a role of fullcopy, use:

     bucardo add dbgroup horses D:fullcopy